 You don’t need to worry about spending a lot of money to be considered a thoughtful giver.
 In fact, if I look back at the most thoughtful gifts I’ve ever received, they typically were not more than $30.
 What they were was personal and creative.

-With that being said, I don’t advocate going over your budget.
-Make sure you set a realistic gift giving budget and stick to it at all costs.
+With that being said, I don’t advocate going over your Christmas budget.
+Make sure you set a realistic gift-giving budget and stick to it at all costs.
 If you find the perfect gift, and it goes over what you’ve allocated, rethink what you’ll buy that person.